LBHackney-IT/Infrastructure-Playbook/docs/support_processes.md

 Developers are asked to self-help in the first instance, so please include any proposed solutions or things you have tried already (Google and Stack Overflow are genuinely recommended).

 ## How we provide support
 We reserve capacity each week to provide unplanned support requests.
-Two members of the team will be on point to provide this support, and requests made via #ask-devops will be picked up as soon as possible.
+A member of the team will be on point to provide this support, and requests made via #ask-devops will be picked up as soon as possible.

 Larger support requests and requests relating to EC2-hosted line-of-business applications must be made through the Delivery Manager, scoped, and scheduled.
 We may need to have a meeting to understand the desired outcome, and time to design a solution.
 This work needs to be prioritised against other support requests and our work to build out the platform, so please give as much notice as you can.